Alixocracy/jast/README.md

 ![JAST hero](public/JAST-here.png)

-# JAST – Your Personal Wellbeing Assistant
+# JAST – Just A Lovable App
+## Your Personal Wellbeing Assistant

 JAST keeps you focused, organized, and kind to yourself.
 It pairs a calming interface with practical tools like focus timers, quick actions, task lists, brain dumps, and end-of-day reflections.
 Data stays in your browser by default—no account required.